force11/force11-sciwg/hackathons/FORCE2017-hackathon.md

 Google Doc for shared notetaking: https://docs.google.com/document/d/1X45xCKiCozCZUqGvGC2ksGQACA6lugcSqelH7fXDi6w/edit

+The WG's GitHub repo is at: https://github.com/force11/force11-sciwg We need to decide whether we will create directories in this repo (under src/ perhaps) or work in other repos and link to them.

 ### Joining in person

 The Atelier room is on the 2nd floor - take the stairs next to registration.